Rover P5B Coupe In The Nude [Part 2b]: The Interior

 This is the headlining removed from the car.
 The vinyl is mounted on a removable frame:

 A little tip that Cyf discovered: to access the rear fixing screw of the roof lining, you must first remove the rear coat hooks:

 Removing the steering wheel, starting with the horn ring.
 There are three grub-screws around the steering wheel hub that hold the horn ring in place:

 Here’s a view with the horn ring removed, the horn contact is at the end of the steering column:

 With the circlip removed, the horn contact can be removed:

 Behind the instrument panel switches.
 The blue-insulated crimp connectors on the bottom ignition switch are non-standard – Rover used proper connectors with separate insulating boots, as shown on the top and middle switch.
 Switches are Lucas toggle switches, 5 of which are mounted next to the instruments either side of the binnacle:

 The switch mounting plates with switches removed:

-Removing these rings frees the switch mountings from the instrument panel:
+Removing these trim rings (by simply bending the tabs) frees the switch mountings from the instrument binnacle:

 The wiring loom removed from the car.
 These are quite complicated cars for their age: